 The beach features shallow waters and a gorgeous view of the surrounding sea.
-If you get hungry (or thirsty!), many beach bars and restaurants are nearby.
+Many beach bars and restaurants are nearby if you get hungry (or thirsty!).
 We recommend Pivnica Dubrava and Asia Restaurant Dubrovnik.

 Copacabana is also known for its shallow water, making it the perfect spot for wading around.
 The beach also has plenty of sun loungers and umbrellas to relax in the shade.
 This pebbled beach is a wonderful place to take in some views from across the bay and get a break from city life.

 Suppose you’re interested in staying on the peninsula.
 In that case, Club Dubrovnik Sunny Hotel by Valamar is within walking distance of the beach and offers a large swimming pool, free Wi-Fi, and many sports courts.

 15. Day Trip Across the Border

 Location: Mostar, Bosnia and Herzegovina

 One of the great things about Dubrovnik is its proximity to other countries.
 A day trip across the border to Bosnia and Herzegovina is a must-do.
 This full-day excursion takes you on an adventure that includes visits to the small coastal town of Neum, the Kravica Waterfall, and Mostar.

 After exploring Neum, you’ll head to the Kravica Waterfall, a little over an hour away.
 Here, you can marvel at the stunning cascades and take endless pictures of the unbelievable scenery.
 If you attend this tour in the summertime, you’ll have the opportunity to swim in the shallow pools.

 Next, you’ll explore the fairytale town of Mostar and learn about its fascinating history.
 You’ll also take pictures of the iconic Stari Most, or Mostar Bridge, that spans the Neretva River.